mgifford/drupal-security/src/web-server.rst

 Auth* directives`_, or nginx's `ngx_http_auth_basic_module`_ module.

-While HTTP Basic Authentication is a good way to prevent search engines from indexing your testing and staging sites, it is inherintly insecure: traffic between browsers and your site is not encrypted, and in fact, anyone can gain access to the site simply by copying the "Authorization" HTTP header.
+While HTTP Basic Authentication is a good way to prevent search engines from indexing your testing and staging sites, it is inherently insecure: traffic between browsers and your site is not encrypted, and in fact, anyone can gain access to the site simply by copying the "Authorization" HTTP header.

-Furthermore, the username and password used for HTTP Basic Authentication are not encrypted either (just base-64 encoded, which is trival to decode), so do not re-use credentials used elsewhere (e.g.: don't re-use the credentials someone uses to log into Drupal, SSH into the webserver; or hook HTTP Basic Authentication up to an LDAP database or the operating system's
+Furthermore, the username and password used for HTTP Basic Authentication are not encrypted either (just base-64 encoded, which is trivial to decode), so do not re-use credentials used elsewhere (e.g.: don't re-use the credentials someone uses to log into Drupal, SSH into the webserver; or hook HTTP Basic Authentication up to an LDAP database or the operating system's